What are the five rules of ordering adjectives?

 – Provides diagrams, tables and examples to help guide the reader

-While we’ve already discussed a number of important rules for correctly determining the forms and functions of adjectives in Lessons 1, 2 and 3, this fourth lesson next aims to explore five additional rules that, if followed, can help to improve academic success.
+While we’ve already discussed a number of important rules for correctly determining the forms and functions of adjectives in Chapters 1, 2 and 3, this fourth chapter next aims to explore five additional rules that, if followed, can help to improve academic success.
 Each of the five considerations below have been provided for you with explanations and examples that can be referred back to in the future.

 Rule 1: Strictly Attributive Adjectives

-As was explained in some detail in Lesson 3, attributive adjectives are those that most often directly precede the noun they modify.
+As was explained in some detail in Chapter 3, attributive adjectives are those that most often directly precede the noun they modify.
 Contained within a larger noun phrase, attributives usually perform the phrase function of the subject or object of a clause.
 Predicative adjectives on the other hand are used within the complement that follows a copula or other linking verb.
 While many adjectives may be either attributive or predicative depending on their use and meaning, there are some adjectives that students should try to avoid using within predicative constructions.
 If you wish to be grammatical in you language use, remember that the following adjectives are strictly attributive:

 Rule 3: Intensifying Adjectives

-While adjectives such as ‘complete’ in the expression ‘a complete idiot’ may be used to intensify nouns (as explored in Lesson 1), adjectives themselves may be intensified through the addition of words such as ‘extremely’, ‘really’ or ‘very’ – as in, ‘he’s a very fat person’.
+While adjectives such as ‘complete’ in the expression ‘a complete idiot’ may be used to intensify nouns (as explored in Chapter 1), adjectives themselves may be intensified through the addition of words such as ‘extremely’, ‘really’ or ‘very’ – as in, ‘he’s a very fat person’.

 Rule 4: Coordinating Adjectives